“Vaginismus is the involuntary contraction of muscles around the opening of the vagina in women with no abnormalities in the genital organs.”

 At one point I saw a TikTok video of a sex therapist who suggested that…

-“if you have pain during penetration, how about you just focus on the other pleasure options that don’t have anything to do with penetration, like cuddling or oral sex, stuff like that?”
+“If you have pain during penetration, how about you just focus on the other pleasure options that don’t have anything to do with penetration, like cuddling or oral sex, stuff like that?”

 It made me so upset and overwhelmed!
 Of course, I do appreciate those forms of pleasure, but I still want penetrative sex with my partner.
 I want to share that special connection with him and have both our bodies glued together.
-At first, I wanted it mainly because I felt like I couldn’t give my partner what he deserved, but to be completely honest, I now want it for me.

 I want to heal this for myself.
 And yes, I do want to feel pleasure while being penetrated.
 I just want to feel it, and I want to enjoy it and just let it all happen and take in every second of it.
 I can’t right now because all I feel is pain.
 So yeah, it angered me a lot.
 Even though she didn’t mean to upset anyone and was just trying to help.